icure/medtech-docs/sdks/quick-start/react-js-quick-start.md

 Created git commit.

 Success!
-Created my-official-cra-medtech-2 at /Users/lisatr/_WORK/temp/my-official-cra-medtech-2
+Created <your-icure-medtech-react-app> at /...
 Inside that directory, you can run several commands:

   yarn start